esan94/beating_stock_markets/README.md

 ### bsm_models

-In this section there is the code to make all models in function of the day to predict and the sector_gics
+In this section there is the code to make all models in function of the day to predict and the sector_gics.
+Here is where the model is deployed and there is a parameter called `feature_selection` in the folder models and the script launch.py whose values could be 'mutual', 'f_classif' or None and decide which feature extraction do before the train part.

+### data

+Here is where all data from AlphaVantage, yahoo finance or processed are saved.

+### models, models_f_classif & models_mutual

+In this section we can find the trained models from bsm_models for each feature extraction.